 When you think gas fireplaces, Brisbane is unlikely to be the first place you think of.
 With much of the year being lovely and warm, it’s not known as a city where it’s essential for a fireplace installation!
 However, electricity costs have soared over the years.
 This has been a catalyst for many homeowners to install an energy efficient and cost effective heating source for the home.

 When purchasing a home with a fireplace, whether gas or traditional, it’s important for a pre-purchase inspection to take place before making an offer on a home.
-The installation of any gas appliance should require an additional inspection to ensure it has been installed as per Australian standards and to prevent the possibility of carbon monoxide poisoning.
+The installation of any gas appliance should require an additional inspection by a gas inspector to ensure it has been installed as per Australian standards and to prevent the possibility of carbon monoxide poisoning.
 Ventilation and the correct installation of the flue are vital for the health of all who live in the home.

 Sadly too many renovating TV shows have prompted DIY handymen to install appliances they don’t have a licence to install.
 The implications can be catastrophic.
 Here are some points to be aware of when purchasing a home in Brisbane with a gas fireplace or traditional fireplace.

 One of the benefits of a gas fireplace in a Brisbane home is its efficiency in warming the space, without the added energy costs.
 Gas is much less expensive than electricity.

 Gas fireplaces are generally easier to keep clean than a chimney, although it does require an inspection every 1 to 2 years depending on how often it is used in winter.

 Gas fireplaces can use natural gas or LPG.
 It depends on the brand and make of the gas fireplace on which gas you can use.